flybywiresim/aircraft/fbw-a32nx/src/localization/README.md

 ## Development Process

-- To add something to the localization files simply add the key to the source anguage files:
+- To add something to the localization files simply add the key to the source language files:
-  - For flyPad: `fbw-a32nx/src/localisation/flypad/en.json`
+  - For flyPad: `fbw-a32nx/src/localization/flypad/en.json`
-  - For MSFS locPak: `fbw-a32nx/src/localisation/msfs/en-US.locPak`
+  - For MSFS locPak: `fbw-a32nx/src/localization/msfs/en-US.locPak`
 - Only change the source language file.
 The other language files are generated automatically from Localazy and any changes will be overwritten.
 - Ping in the Discord channel `#localisation` to have someone with write permission to Localazy to